-We submitted an initial long-term capital plan to the OCC and Federal Reserve during the second quarter of 2012.
+We submitted an initial capital plan to the OCC and Federal Reserve during the second quarter of 2012.
 The plan included: our five-year business strategy; forecasts of our business results and capital ratios; capital distribution plans in current and adverse operating conditions; and internally developed stress tests.
 During the third quarter of 2012, we received initial feedback from our regulators on this plan and we believe that key elements of this plan, specifically reducing risk, deleveraging the balance sheet and the development of an enterprise risk management function, are critical.
-We submitted an updated long-term capital plan to the OCC and Federal Reserve in February 2013, which included the key elements outlined in the initial plan as well as the progress made during 2012 on those key elements.
-We believe we have made important progress on our long-term capital plan, as evidenced by the \$150 million in dividends that our regulators approved from E\TRADE Bank in the first half of 2014 and \$175 million in dividends approved during 2013.
+We submitted an updated capital plan to the OCC and Federal Reserve in February 2013, which included the key elements outlined in the initial plan as well as the progress made during 2012 on those key elements.
+We believe we have made important progress on our capital plan, as evidenced by the \$400 million in dividends that our regulators approved from E\TRADE Bank, including \$225 million during the nine months ended September 30, 2014 and \$175 million during 2013.
 We plan to request a similar dividend each quarter over the near term up to the level of E\TRADE Bank's net income from the previous quarter, while continuing an active and ongoing dialogue with our regulators to ensure our execution of the plan is consistent with their expectations.